Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

-Don’t underestimate the importance of landscaping and hardscaping.
-'The hardscaped pool patio and coping elevate this pool that overlooks a river,' explains Joe Raboine, director of residential hardscapes at Belgard.
+'This hardscaped pool patio idea elevates the pool that overlooks a river,' explains Joe Raboine, director of residential hardscapes at Belgard.
 'The pavers lead guests to a gazebo and dining area, making the living space seamless and functional.'

 14. Provide a beautiful vista from the pool

-Designed by Land Morphology, and often called one of the 'most significant gardens in Connecticut' – The InSitu Garden – integrates hard landscaping, abundant planting, modern art and elements of water to create a spiritually inspiring garden.
+Designed by Land Morphology, and often called one of the 'most significant gardens in Connecticut', The InSitu Garden integrates hard landscaping, abundant planting, modern art and elements of water to create a spiritually inspiring garden.

-The much-adored pool is set in a picturesque landscape planted with meadows, woodland gardens, and lawns.
+The much-adored pool is set in a picturesque landscape planted with meadows, woodland gardens and lawns.
 This garden 'room' offers expansive vistas through the garden and to the distant hills.

 15. Keep your pool area secluded from prying eyes

 A round or rectangular plunge pool that doubles as a water feature will create a beautiful focal point when it is revealed as you walk through the garden.

 If space allows, go big.
-Infinity-edged pools offer an exciting swimming experience, blurring the line between the water and landscape beyond.
+Infinity-edged pools offer an exciting swimming experience for your pool party guests, blurring the line between the water and landscape beyond.

-16. Instil a sense of harmony
+16. Instill a sense of harmony

-You can lay porcelain pavers on the grass to create harmony between hardscapes and softscapes,' Raboine explains.
+'You can lay porcelain pavers on the grass to create harmony between hardscapes and softscapes,' Raboine explains.
 'A retaining wall behind the pool chairs allows for the sloped area to be utilized for plantings and additional greenery.'

-Adding different levels, like a step-down seating area or a kitchen that’s a few steps above the plane of the pool, helps to delineate the various ‘zones’ of your backyard and in fact helps the whole space feel more open.
+Adding different levels, like a step-down seating area or an outdoor kitchen that’s a few steps above the plane of the pool, helps to delineate the various ‘zones’ of your backyard and in fact helps the whole space feel more open.

 17. Construct an entertainment area around the pool

 ’Don’t be afraid to use different materials around the pool area,’ he advises.
 ‘Here, the mix of decking material, concrete, tile and grass adds interest and keeps the eye moving.’

 How much does a swimming pool cost?

-‘The price of a pool is based on many factors, explains Tom Holman.
-‘A vinyl-lined pool may cost $50,000 (£35,000), while a concrete or tiled pool of the same size will be $60,000 (£45,000).
+‘The price of a pool is based on many factors.
+A vinyl-lined pool may cost $50,000, while a concrete or tiled pool of the same size will be $60,000.
 Other variables include site access, heating, automatic safety covers, water treatments, lighting and paving materials.’